Mukilkumar-SEC/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ### PROGRAM
 ```
 Program for flipflops  and verify its truth table in quartus using Verilog programming.
-Developed by: MUKIL KUMAR V
+Developed by: MUKIL KUMAR V.
 RegisterNumber: 212222230087